Gap Cover Costs VS Medical Aid Costs?Why Gap Cover Is Important:

 Medical schemes effectively build in Gap Cover costs over a range of their available options, but at enormous cost to the member.

-The figures below relate to various medical aids and various options offering varying rates of cover for in-hospital procedures, albeit there often are other benefits covered as well, but the important factor in all these options is the rate of cover while in hospital.
-What Is Gap Cover?
+The figures below relate to various medical aids and various options offering varying rates of cover for in-hospital procedures.
+Albeit, there are often other benefits covered as well, but the important factor in all these options is the rate of cover while in hospital.

 - Discovery Health Coastal Core – R2273,00 pm for 100% medical aid rate in hospital